tangrams/tangram-docs/pages/Shaders-Overview.md

 Looking closely at the steps in the previous diagram you will note some red arrows – they correspond to the *position*, *normal*, *color*, and *filter* steps.
 Those steps are points where the user can add a `block` of code.

-There is another `block` type called `global`, where the user can add global variables and functions to be used in later blocks.
+There is another `block` type called `global`, where you can add global variables and functions to be used in later blocks.

 #### `position`